pjbaur/internet-connectivity-tracker/docs/kibana/README.md

 ## Prerequisites

-- Elasticsearch and Kibana are running (e.g., `docker compose up` from the repo root).
+- Elasticsearch, Kibana, and Logstash are running (e.g., `docker compose up` from the repo root).
+The compose file enables JSON logs and ships them to Logstash → Elasticsearch by default.
 - Probe data is indexed into `probe-results` with fields like `timestamp`, `targetHost`, `latencyMs`, `status`, and `method`.

+## Enable JSON application logs

+The `json-logs` Spring profile emits structured logs and streams them to Logstash:

+- `docker compose up` sets `SPRING_PROFILES_ACTIVE=json-logs` and sends logs to `logstash:5044`, which indexes them into `app-logs-*`.
+- To disable JSON shipping, remove `SPRING_PROFILES_ACTIVE=json-logs` (or set another profile) in `docker-compose.yml`.
+Text console/file logs remain.

 ## Create the data view (index pattern)